800.10 Purpose of the DDPAS-8

-By indicating "yes" or "no," the PAS agency will document whether the individual has exhibited abilities, skills, and reactions in terms of decision making and memory, not physical limitations, in the following areas:
+By indicating "yes" or "no," the ISC agency will document whether the individual has exhibited abilities, skills, and reactions in terms of decision making and memory, not physical limitations, in the following areas:

 - Under Health Care, the areas are: